Thrall

 Did you Know?

-Though the earliest roots of this very old word (first noted in the 10th century) refer to the state of being a slave, in modern terms, “thrall” refers to the condition of being held captive by something invisible, such as an idea, a tradition, a set of values, a mood, or a charismatic person.
+Though the earliest roots of this very old word (first noted in the 10th century) refer to the state of being enslaved, in modern terms, “thrall” refers to the condition of being held captive by something invisible, such as an idea, a tradition, a set of values, a mood, or a charismatic person.
 A shy person acting boldly because they were caught up in the thrall of a crowd was not forced to act as they did, but allowed themselves to be influenced by the enthusiasm of others.
 Likewise, a gleeful child meeting a movie hero at a comic convention is in the thrall of celebrity.
-The modern usage of “thrall” has lost the connotation of being held captive, but, instead, there's an element of being swept along with excitement.
+The modern usage of “thrall” has lost the connotation of being held captive, and gained an element of being swept along with excitement.